PaperMC/docs/docs/paper/admin/reference/system-properties.md

 #### paper.strict-thread-checks:

 - **default**: `unset`
-- **description**: Overrides the status of the AsyncCatcher so that it will always throw an exception if it is not on the main thread.
+- **description**: This sets the status of the AsyncCatcher so that it will always log an error if code is not run on the main thread.

 #### Paper.skipServerPropertiesComments: